 PDFs provided on the Cores website instruct and guide users on "Human Tissue and Fluids Handling Risks and Safety Precautions", "Human Specimen Single User Agreement" and "Commercial Use Policy and Disclosure".
 The Core serves to educate investigators about the appropriate human subjects considerations when requests for human materials are made, thus assuring that all human biospecimen applications are in full compliance with HIPAA and IRB regulations.

-The Microscopy Core provides access to high-end instrumentation for light and electron microscopy and to computer workstations for image processing, image deconvolution, and image analysis.
+The Microscopy Core and Advanced Bioimaging Center provides access to high-end instrumentation for light and electron microscopy and to computer workstations for image processing, image deconvolution, and image analysis.
 Core scientists provide expertise, hands on training, full service electron microscopy preparation, and free consultation services in support of studies using fixed and living preparations.
-Core scientists can also be engaged to carry out broader experimental initiatives.
-Instrumentation includes three conventional laser scanning confocal microscopes (Zeiss LSM780 and two Leica TCS SP5 microscopes) and a confocal microscope that can also be used to acquire super-resolution images (Zeiss LSM 880 with Airyscan); one Yokogawa CSU-XI spinning disk microscope; two electron microscopes (Hitachi 7000 and Hitachi 7700); an Olympus FV1000 MPE multiphoton microscope that can be used for in vivo imaging; a LaVision UltraMicroscope II light sheet microscope; five widefield systems specialized for tiled acquisition, structured illumination, time lapse imaging, and polarized light imaging (two Zeiss AxioImagers.Z2 with ApoTome2; one Leica DM6000; one Olympus IX70, one Zeiss Axioplan2); and one macroscope equipped for brightfield and fluorescence acquisition (Olympus MVX10).
+Core scientists can also be engaged collaboratively to carry out broader experimental initiatives and novel lines of investigation.
+Instrumentation includes three conventional laser scanning confocal microscopes (Zeiss LSM780 and two Leica TCS SP5 microscopes) and two with super-resolution capabilities (Leica TCS SP8 3X STED and Zeiss LSM 880 with Airyscan); one Yokogawa CSU-XI spinning disk microscope; two electron microscopes (Hitachi 7000 and Hitachi 7700); an Olympus FV1000 MPE multiphoton microscope equipped for in vivo imaging; a LaVision UltraMicroscope II light sheet microscope; five widefield systems differentially equipped for tiled acquisition, structured illumination, time lapse imaging and/or polarized light imaging (two Zeiss AxioImagers.Z2 with ApoTome2; one Leica DM6000; one Olympus IX70, one Zeiss Axioplan2); and one macroscope equipped for brightfield and fluorescence acquisition (Olympus MVX10).
 Automated long term, multi-field time lapse recording of living cells can be accomplished on several systems equipped with motorized stages, autofocus, filters, shutters, fluorescence and brightfield optics, and stage-top incubators.
-An anesthesia delivery system is provided for intravital imaging.
-Image Analysis workstations are also available equipped with Imaris, Arivis Vision4D and MetaMorph for image analysis and 4D renderings and AutoQuant X3 is available for deconvolution.
+An anesthesia delivery system is available for intravital imaging.
+Image Analysis workstations are equipped with Imaris, Arivis Vision4D and MetaMorph and AutoQuant X3, Huygens Professional and Leica Lightening are all available for image deconvolution.
+All microscopes and workstations interface with Acquifer HIVE which provides centralized data storage and high-end image processing.
 All instruments and workstations are accessible to trained users 24/7.

 Mouse Genetics and Gene Targeting